stuartellis/sve-personal-website/content/articles/helmfile.md

 - _helmfile/kind/_ - Docker Desktop (Kubernetes in Docker)
 - _helmfile/minikube/_ - Minikube

+This project also includes a [Task file](https://github.com/stuartellis/eks-auto-example/blob/main/tasks/helmfile/Taskfile.yaml) for standard Helmfile tasks.

 ## Requirements

 Helmfile itself is a single executable file.
 It relies on [Helm](https://helm.sh) and several Helm plugins.
-It also uses the `kustomize` command-line tool to manage [Kustomizations](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/).
+It also uses the `kustomize` command-line tool when working with kustomizations.
 This means that both Helm and Kustomize must be installed on the system.

 To install Helmfile on macOS and Linux, you can use [Homebrew](https://brew.sh/):